 We do not advise on matters relating to the UK’s capital gains tax laws.

 If you are looking for French legal services, we also advise on French property law, French wealth tax and French inheritance tax.
-To hear more about our areas of expertise and what we can offer you, please contact us online or call on +44 (0)203 773 22778.
+To hear more about our areas of expertise and what we can offer you, please contact us using firstname.lastname@example.org or call on +44 (0)203 773 22778.

 For French legal advice by a French solicitor or notary public service, contact Trousset Fawcett.
 We offer a truly specialist legal service for clients based in England and Wales.
 Enquire with us today.